Argentina advances on penalties to Copa final against Brazil

 Argentina won its semifinal against Colombia 3-2 on penalties after three saves by goalkeeper Emiliano Martinez.
 Regular time ended 1-1 at the Mané Garrincha Stadium in Brasilia on Tuesday.

-“Emi is a phenomenon.
-We trusted him,” Messi said after the match.
+“Dibu is a phenomenon.
+We trusted him,” Messi said after the match, in a reference to Martinez’ nickname.
 “It was an objective to play all the matches and now we will try to win this final.”

 Argentina hasn’t captured a major title since 1993 when it won Copa America.
 On that occasion, the team eliminated Colombia on penalties 6-5 in the semifinal after a goalless draw.

 Brazil beat Peru 1-0 on Monday to advance to the final.
 The Selecao has never lost a Copa America final at home and has won five out of six matches so far.
+Neymar said after the semifinal he wanted to meet his Barcelona mentor Messi at the decider.

+“Both of us are in the final, I know Neymar said it because we are friends and he wanted me to be there too,” Messi said.
+“It will surely be very close and difficult.
+We are aiming high, we managed to get the first objective of playing the final, playing all matches.
+Now we are aiming higher than ever, we are going to seek that Copa.”

 It took Argentina only seven minutes to open the scoring.
 Rodrigo de Paul found Messi in the penalty box with a through pass.
 The star earned his fifth assist in the tournament with a pass to Lautaro Martinez, who put the ball in the right corner past Colombia goalkeeper David Ospina.

-A more aggressive Colombia, led by Juan Guillermo Cuadrado, hit the bar and the post in the second half before it leveled in the 61st minute with Luis Diaz, who received the ball on the left of Argentina’s box shot almost with no angle to beat Martinez.
+A more aggressive Colombia, led by Juan Guillermo Cuadrado, hit the bar and the post in the first half before it leveled in the 61st minute with Luis Diaz, who received the ball on the left of Argentina’s box shot almost with no angle to beat Martinez.

 Argentina reacted after 67 minutes when Ángel di María came into the match, replacing Nico González.
 The winger created several opportunities including one in the 80th minute that ended with Davinson Sanchez saving a finish by Lautaro Martinez on the goal line.